-Fourth-Year Curriculum (33-45 weeks, including elective courses; 6 credit hours each)
+Fourth-Year Curriculum (37 weeks, including elective courses; 6 credit hours each)

 The fourth year is divided into eleven, four-week blocks.
 All students rotate through four weeks of an Acting Internship.
-Of the remaining ten blocks of the year, seven are devoted to electives where students can gain additional clinical experiences locally, nationally or internationally.
-The year ends with a capstone experience that provides preparation for internship, leadership training and teaching experience.
-The remaining three blocks can be used for another elective, independent study, further research or residency interviews.
+Of the remaining ten blocks of the year, seven are devoted to electives where students can gain additional clinical experiences locally or nationally.
+The year ends with a capstone experience that provides the following: